CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/INSTRUCTION.md

 Now, you can go to `<user_name>.github.io/<project_name>` to see your renderer online from anywhere.
 Add this link to your README.

 ## Submit

-Beware of any build issues discussed on the Google Group.

 Open a GitHub pull request so that we can see that you have finished.
 The title should be "Project 5B: YOUR NAME".
 The template of the comment section of your pull request is attached below, you can do some copy and paste: